Timdawson264/cert-manager-pdns/README.md

 Deploy the custom pdns apiextenion using the helm chart in depploy.

-This is how i deployed it.
+This is how i deployed it on openshift. certManager.namespace should match the namespace that the cert-manager pod + service account are running on your cluster.
+Std openshift + comunity cert-manager running in openshift-operators namespace.

 ```
-oc project cert-manager
-oc apply -f rendered-manifest.yaml
+helm install --create-namespace -n pdns-webhook --set certManager.namespace="openshift-operators" pdns-webhook ./deploy/pdns-webhook
 ```

 ### Example Issuer using the staging letsencypt api.